 - Fiber plans require a contract

-- DSL plan speeds max out at 45 Mbps
+- DSL speeds max out at 45 Mbps

 Frontier internet prices and plans

-If you ‘re lucky enough to live where that Frontier’s FiOS fiber internet is available, then we recommend getting it.
+If you ‘re lucky enough to live where that Frontier’s FiberOptic internet is available, then we recommend getting it.

-Fiber internet tends to be more reliably fast than cable or DSL internet.
-And Frontier’s fiber internet comes at some of the lowest prices out there right now.
+Fiber internet like this is faster and most often more reliable than cable or DSL internet.
+And Frontier’s fiber internet comes at some of the lowest prices for the speeds you get.

 |Plan||Price||Download speed||Data cap||Details|